 Investors may find our find our Common Stock less attractive to the extent we will rely on these exemptions.
 If some investors find our Common Stock less attractive as a result, there may be a less active trading market for our Common Stock and our stock price may be more volatile.

-We will incur significantly increased costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives.
+We have incurred significant increased costs as a result of operating as a public company, and our management is required to devote substantial time to compliance initiatives.